Willi Voss

-Willi Voss (born on 9 May 1934 as Willi Pohl) and sometimes writing under the pseudonym E. W. Pless, is a German writer.
-In the 1970s he was known as a neo-Nazi and as a PLO member, a procurer of weapons for Palestinian terrorist attacks.
-After defecting from the PLO, he became an informant for the CIA and returned later to Germany.
-Before becoming a writer, he worked as a laborer, librarian, and journalist.
+Willi Voss (born on 9 May 1944 as Willi Pohl) and sometimes writing under the pseudonym E. W. Pless, is a German laborer, librarian, and journalist.
+In the 1970s he was known as a far right ideologue and neo-Nazi and an arms procurer for the Palestinian Liberation Organization, and was involved in the 1972 Summer Olympics Munich Massacre.

 Biography

 Willi Pohl grew up in the Ruhr region.
-In the 1970s, he was a member of the German neo-Nazi scene, with ties to the criminal milieu and to Palestinian terrorists.
+In the 1970s, he was a member of the German neo-Nazi scene, with ties to the criminal milieu.
 The contact had been established by the neo-Nazi Udo Albrecht, with whom Pohl was friends for several years.
-As a PLO member, he organized weapons for Palestinian terrorist commandos in Germany.
-Pohl helped the terrorist of the Palestinian organization Black September Organization, Abu Daoud in the planning and execution of the 1972 Munich attacks, according to his own account unknowingly.
-After the assassination, he planned to take hostages in Vienna's St. Stephen's Cathedral and in parallel in Cologne Cathedral on Christmas 1972 in order to ransom the three surviving Munich assassins.
+As a PLO affiliate, he smuggled weapons for Palestinian commandos in Germany.
+Pohl helped Abu Daoud and the Black September Organization, and the mastermind of the 1972 Munich attacks in its planning and execution, according to his own account unknowingly.
+After the Munich assassinations, he planned to take hostages in Vienna's St. Stephen's Cathedral and in parallel in Cologne Cathedral on Christmas 1972 in order to ransom the three surviving Munich preparators.
 Since the preparatory smuggling of weapons was exposed by an informant, he was arrested by the Bavarian police at the end of October 1972 with weapons and a threatening letter from Black September.
-Three days after his arrest came the hijacking of Lufthansa Flight 615, which was used to ransom the Palestinian terrorists.
+Three days after his arrest came the hijacking of Lufthansa Flight 615, which was used to ransom the Black September members.
 Pohl's hopes of also being ransomed were not fulfilled.

-"Despite the overwhelming evidence, Pohl was sentenced in 1974 to a prison term of two years and two months only for unlawful possession of weapons.
-Four days after the judge's verdict, the terrorist accomplice was already free again and departed for Beirut."
+According to the Frankfurter Allgemeine, Pohl was sentenced in 1974 to a prison term of two years and two months only for unlawful possession of weapons.
+Four days after the judge's verdict, he was let go and departed for Beirut."